barry-waldbaum-rl/reat-vm-setup/README.md

 Disk | 30 GB
 Networking | reat-vpc

-4. SSH to your base image VM using GCP console.
+4. SSH to your base VM from GCP console.

-5. Switch to 'root' user, install 'vi', and set up the 'trainee' user with password 'P@ssword' and the ability to run 'sudo'.
+5. Install 'vi', add the 'trainee' user, put the user in the 'docker' group, and grant the user the ability to run 'sudo'.

 ```bash
 sudo su